10 Ways to Help Your Child Succeed in Elementary School

 - attending school concerts or plays

 Check the school or teacher website to find volunteer opportunities that fit your schedule.
-Even giving a few hours during the school year can make an impression on your child.
+Even giving a few hours during the school year can make a strong impression on your child.

 9. Take Attendance Seriously

 Sick kids should stay home from school if they have a fever, are nauseated, vomiting, or have diarrhea.
-Kids who lose their appetite, are clingy or lethargic, complain of pain, or who just don't seem to be acting "themselves" should also take a sick day.
+Kids who lose their appetite, are clingy or lethargic, complain of pain, or who just don't seem to be acting "themselves" should also might benefit from a sick day.

 Otherwise, it's important that kids arrive at school on time every day, because having to catch up with class work and homework can be stressful and interfere with learning.